Phileosopher/commonplace/stories-storytellers.md

 A [large group](groups-large.md) can work *very* hard at maintaining a myth of a person.
 While an organization is an unfeeling combination of relatively similar people, a dramatic performer is easier to tailor and [market](marketing.md) as a "mascot", which can imply they lead and direct that organization.

+APPLICATION: [Advertising](marketing.md) mascots are an attempt to create a human face on an otherwise emotionless legal organization.
+People fall for the false [image](image.md) because it appeals to whatever [sentiment](mind-feelings.md) a demographic prefers to associate with.

+APPLICATION: Since [stories are a relatively straightforward mechanism](stories.md), they're easy to duplicate when you make [a popular one](trends.md).
+Barring the artist [devoted](purpose.md) to creating [meaning](meaning.md), most storytellers will simply reproduce the same tired framework over and over.

 ## Old tales

 The people who define the world's style are between their 30s and 50s.
 Since they weren't cynical about things when they were [adolescents](maturity.md) but old enough to recognize what they were experiencing, they remember that media as the "best".
-For that reason, the style of just about every mainstream media employs a wave of nostalgic style based on [trends](trends.md) that hit about 20 years prior.
+For that reason, the style of just about every mainstream media employs a wave of nostalgic style based on [trends](trends.md) that hit about 20-40 years prior.

+APPLICATION: If you want to know what will be popular 5 years from now, it'll probably incorporate whatever was overwhelmingly popular about 15-35 years ago from today.

 Today's news, after enough time, becomes a historical record.
 Historians in [a free society](politics-conservativeliberal.md) have less [reason](purpose.md) to [skew](image.md) the story, but they still advance [religious](religion.md) or [political](leftism.md) causes just as frequently, and they *frequently* miss the context of the original creation.

+APPLICATION: Most of the tales and creative works of the distant past that have survived were propaganda, [parody](humor.md), and designed for unsophisticated people.
+We lose that in translation (especially with the people who [teach it](education.md)), so we assume there was something more dignified about the past than there really was.

 Often, old information drifts back into public awareness, but with less context about the original [culture](culture.md).
 It can be a lack of information, but other times revisionists will adapt the story to fit the [fashions](trends.md) of the present time: